Demiladepy/PreggHnation/README.md

 - Show crisis resources are always visible in footer
 - Highlight EPDS score integration in insights dashboard

-## Why a Backend is Required

-**Security & Privacy:**
-- **API Key Protection**: Anthropic API keys must never be exposed in frontend code.
-The backend keeps keys secure server-side.
-- **Data Privacy**: Sensitive mental health data is stored securely in your database, not exposed to client-side code.
-- **CORS Protection**: Backend controls which origins can access the API.

-**Functionality:**
-- **AI Processing**: All Claude API calls happen server-side for security and rate limiting.
-- **Data Persistence**: Chat history, mood entries, and EPDS screenings persist across sessions.
-- **Analytics**: Server-side calculations for insights, trends, and EPDS integration.
-- **Crisis Detection**: Server-side keyword detection ensures consistent safety protocols.

-**Alternative (Not Recommended):**
-- A frontend-only version would require exposing API keys (security risk)
-- Data would be lost on browser clear (no persistence)
-- No server-side validation or safety checks

 ## Important Notes